Armour-piercing ammunition: Projectile composition and construction

+Cap and ballistic cap

-Cap suffixes (C, BC, CBC) are traditionally only applied to AP, SAP, APHE and SAPHE-type projectiles (see below) configured with caps, for example "APHEBC" (armour-piercing high explosive ballistic capped), though sometimes the HE-suffix on capped APHE and SAPHE projectiles get omitted (example: APHECBC > APCBC).
+Cap suffixes (C, BC, CBC) are traditionally only applied to AP, SAP, APHE and SAPHE-type projectiles (see below) configured with caps, for example "APHEBC" (armour-piercing high explosive ballistic capped), though sometimes the HE-suffix on capped APHE and SAPHE projectiles gets omitted (example: APHECBC > APCBC).
 If fitted with a tracer, a "-T" suffix is added (APC-T).

+Penetrator and filling

-Armour-piercing shells
+Armour-piercing non-solid shells

-An armour-piercing shell must withstand the shock of punching through armour plating.
-Shells designed for this purpose have a greatly strengthened body with a specially hardened and shaped nose.
-One common addition to later shells is the use of a softer ring or cap of metal on the nose known as a penetrating cap, or armour-piercing cap.
-This lowers the initial shock of impact to prevent the rigid shell from shattering, as well as aiding the contact between the target armour and the nose of the penetrator to prevent the shell from bouncing off in glancing shots.
+An armour-piercing projectile must withstand the shock of punching through armour plating.
+Projectiles designed for this purpose have a greatly strengthened body with a specially hardened and shaped nose.
+One common addition to later projectiles is the use of a softer ring or cap of metal on the nose known as a penetrating cap, or armour-piercing cap.
+This lowers the initial shock of impact to prevent the rigid projectile from shattering, as well as aiding the contact between the target armour and the nose of the penetrator to prevent the projectile from bouncing off in glancing shots.
 Ideally, these caps have a blunt profile, which led to the use of a further thin aerodynamic cap to improve long-range ballistics.
 Armour-piercing shells may contain a small explosive charge known as a "bursting charge".
 Some smaller-calibre armour-piercing shells have an inert filling or an incendiary charge in place of the bursting charge.

-APHE / SAPHE
+APHE/SAPHE

-Armour-piercing shells containing an explosive filling were initially termed "shell", distinguishing them from non-explosive "shot".
+Armour-piercing high-explosive (APHE) shells are armour-piercing shells containing an explosive filling, which were initially termed "shell", distinguishing them from non-explosive "shot".
 This was largely a matter of British usage, relating to the 1877 invention of the first of the type, the Palliser shell with 1.5% high explosive (HE).
-By the start of World War II, armour-piercing shells with bursting charges were sometimes distinguished by the suffix "HE"; armour-piercing high explosive (APHE) was common in anti-tank shells of 75 mm calibre and larger, due to the similarity with the much larger naval armour piercing shells already in common use.
+By the start of World War II, armour-piercing shells with bursting charges were sometimes distinguished by the suffix "HE"; APHE was common in anti-tank shells of 75 mm calibre and larger, due to the similarity with the much larger naval armour-piercing shells already in common use.
 As the war progressed, ordnance design evolved so that the bursting charges in APHE became ever smaller to non-existent, especially in smaller calibre shells, e.g. Panzergranate 39 with only 0.2% high-explosive filling.

-The primary shell types for modern anti-tank warfare are discarding-sabot kinetic energy penetrators, such as APDS.
+The primary projectile types for modern anti-tank warfare are discarding-sabot kinetic energy penetrators, such as APDS.
 Full-calibre armour-piercing shells are no longer the primary method of conducting anti-tank warfare.
 They are still in use in artillery above 50 mm calibre, but the tendency is to use semi-armour-piercing high-explosive (SAPHE) shells, which have less anti-armour capability but far greater anti-materiel and anti-personnel effects.
 These still have ballistic caps, hardened bodies and base fuzes, but tend to have far thinner body material and much higher explosive contents (4–15%).

 Common terms (and acronyms) for modern armour-piercing and semi-armour-piercing shells are: